Diseases & Conditions

 Ongoing genetic research may lead to a better understanding of the exact gene mutation involved in fibrous dysplasia.
 Doctors may then be able to develop more effective nonsurgical treatments.

-Newer generations of medications, including bisphosphonates, are now easier to take and have fewer side effects.
+Newer generations of medications, including bisphosphonates and denosumab, are now easier to take and have fewer side effects.
 More experience with these medications may allow for more effective treatment of fibrous dysplasia as well.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.